 .

-is the view we are looking at, try making some changes to the file, and refresh your browser and see if the page changes.
+is the view we are looking at, try making some changes to the file, and refresh your browser to see if the page changes.

 Now, let’s take a closer look at this router and understand how it works.